The relationship between structure and function in locally observed complex networks: Conclusions

 Regarding the \emph{C. elegans} network, we found that some nodes are highly differentiated by their spiking rate.
-While all these nodes have been found to correspond to well connected nodes, there are well connected nodes that are not in this group, indicating the presence of additional topological influences besides the node degree.
-We identified these highly active nodes as corresponding to interneurons of the ventral cord.
+While all these nodes have been found to be well connected nodes, there are well connected nodes that are not in this group, indicating the presence of additional topological influences besides the node degree.
+We identified these highly active nodes as corresponding to interneurons of the ventral cord of the nematode.
+For the epidemic dynamics we found that nodes having high degree are isolated from the network influence, in the sense that their dynamics show little variation with different initial conditions.
+On the other hand, in order to predict the dynamics of low degree nodes, we need information that it is not available on their local neighborhood.

 Several future developments are possible, including the consideration of other types of dynamics, other models of networks, as well as investigating the effect of stochasticity and varying parameters or dynamics at each node.